Grid

 • build a search form.
 If more than one search query in the list, it will also generate a dropdown to select which search field to search against

-However, if this doesn’t give you enough flexibility you can provide your own search form and handle all the filtering (building the queries) by yourself.
+However, if this doesn’t give you enough flexibility you can provide by yourself.

 CRUD settings